mohan-s1/DS-for-ChemE/completed/intro/readme.md

-Introduction to Python, NumPy, and Matplotlib to get you acquanted with the concepts.
+Introduction to Python, NumPy, and Matplotlib to get you acquainted with the concepts.